Solved Problem on Heat

 Problem diagram:

-In the initial position, at a height of h, all the mechanical energy of the water mass is in the form of potential energy EP.
-When the mass reaches the ground, assuming that there is no energy loss, all potential energy becomes heat Q (Figure 1) that heats the water.
+In the initial position, at the height of h, all the mechanical energy of the water mass is in the form of potential energy U. When the mass reaches the ground, assuming that there is no energy loss, all potential energy becomes heat Q that heats the water (Figure 1).

 Figure 1

-First, we will convert the specific heat from the water given in calories per gram-degree Celsius (cal/g °C) to joules per kilogram-degree Celsius (J/kg °C) used in the International System of Units (S.I.)
+First, we must convert the specific heat from the water given in calories per gram-degree Celsius (cal/g °C) to joules per kilogram-degree Celsius (J/kg °C) used in the International System of Units (SI)

 The Potential Energy is given by